LIVE MORE LIFE, BE MORE iIrish

 Mna (pron. mnaw) meaning: women

-(Look for these words if you’re travelling in Ireland and you need to use the restroom)
+(Look for these words if you’re traveling in Ireland and you need to use the restroom)

 Literature Highlight: Finn McCool and the Great Fish, written by Eve Bunting, illustrated by Zachary Pullen